konradqweleg/users_service/README.md

-# MyChatServer - User Account Management
+# MyChatServer - Message Service

-User Service is a backend application for managing user accounts, including registration, login, account activation, password reset, and user information retrieval.
-It uses Spring WebFlux for reactive programming and integrates with Keycloak for user authentication and authorization.
+Message Service is a backend application responsible for managing user messages, including sending, retrieving, and filtering messages between users.
+It is built using Spring WebFlux for reactive programming and integrates with the User Service for user validation.

 ## Technologies Used

 - Java
 - Spring WebFlux
-- Keycloak
+- Reactor
 - Gradle
-- Reactor
+- PostgreSQL

 ## Getting Started